vendasta/marketplace-documentation/docs/Guides/oauth2.md

 #### Scopes

 In order to call APIs on behalf of a user, you must specify which **scopes** your app needs access to.
-Consult the APIs you wish to call to determine which scopes you will require, and include these scopes in your OAuth2 client’s configuration step.
+Currently there are no APIs other than the User Info endpoint that support the `Access Token` granted from the token endpoint.
+The Marketplace V1 API currently uses a separate method for generation of its supported [Bearer Token](https://developers.vendasta.com/vendor/ZG9jOjIxNzM0NjA4-api-authentication).

-#### Special Scopes
+#### SSO Scopes

 Certain scopes have a special meaning for sso, or are distinct from those used for API access.